ditrit/badaas/docs/badaas-orm/quickstart.rst

 and create :ref:`CRUDServices <badaas-orm/concepts:CRUDService>`
 to your models using `orm.GetCRUDServiceModule`.

-Finally, we call the functions `CreateCRUDObjects` and `QueryCRUDObjects` where the CRUDServices are injected to create, read, update and delete the models easily.
-This two functions are defined in `example.go`.
+Finally, we call the function `Run` where the CRUDServices and CRUDRepositories are injected, allowing to perform CRUD operations on your models.
-In `QueryCRUDObjects` you can find a basic usage of the :ref:`compilable query system <badaas-orm/concepts:compilable query system>`.
+This function is defined in `example.go`.